json-ld/yaml-ld/tests/README.md

 # Running tests

-The top-level [manifest](manifest.jsonld) references the specific test manifests, which in turn reference each test associated with a particular type of behavior.
+The top-level [manifest](manifest.jsonld) references each test associated with a particular type of behavior.

 Implementations create their own infrastructure for running the test suite.
 In particular, the following should be considered: